 Emmaus, PA 18049

-The Farm: The Seed Farm’s new farmer training and agricultural business incubator program helps start and maintain new sustainable farms in Pennsylvania’s Lehigh Valley, facilitating the development of a vibrant, local food system.
-The Seed Farm links new farmers with training, equipment and land through its Apprenticeship and Stewardship Programs, eliminating the top three barriers to farm entry and opening doors for a new generation of farmers.
+The Farm: The Seed Farm’s new farmer training program and agricultural business incubator help start and maintain new sustainable farms in Pennsylvania’s Lehigh Valley.
+The Seed Farm provides new farmers with intensive training, as well as access to equipment and land, eliminating the top three barriers to farm entry and opening doors for a new generation of farmers.

 Turning Roots Farm